Shock Raid in Sheffield Uncovers Horrific XL Bully Dog Farm

-Chief Inspector Emma Cheney of South Yorkshire Police expressed concern over the welfare of the animals, stating, “We do not know how long some of the dogs have been living in these conditions, with female dogs having litters of puppies, while in their own suffering state.
+The raid took place on a Sheffield allotment last Thursday.
+Officers described the scene as “appalling” and expressed grave concern for the animals’ suffering.
+Chief Inspector Emma Cheney of South Yorkshire Police said, “We do not know how long some of the dogs have been living like this, with female dogs having litters while barely surviving themselves.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.